noiseprotocol/noise_spec/noise.md

 `InitializeSession()` to allow previously exchanged public keys to be re-used.

-6. Application messages
+6. Transport messages
 ========================

-Application messages can be sent in several ways:
+Transport messages can be sent in several ways:

  * **One-way stream**: One party sends a stream of messages.
 For security reasons this is the only allowed method when using a one-way handshake.